 Contract cheating is a serious form of academic dishonesty which is classed as collusion at UNSW and is not taken lightly.
 As with other forms of plagiarism there are serious consequences for students who engage in contract cheating.

 In addition to infringing university rules, there are potential long-term consequences including blackmail and being charged with fraud.
-For more information, please see ARC UNSW: contract cheating, the UNSW student code of conduct and the UNSW student misconduct procedure.
+For more information, please see ARC UNSW: contract cheating, the UNSW student code of conduct and the Complaint Management and Investigations Policy and Procedure.

 Information about Contract Cheating and how to get support